jitsi/jitsi/README.md

 =============

-Jitsi Desktop is a free open-source audio/video and chat communicator that supports protocols such as SIP, XMPP/Jabber, IRC and many other useful features.
+Jitsi Desktop is a free open-source audio/video and chat communicator that supports protocols such as SIP, XMPP/Jabber, IRC, and many other useful features.

-Please do not confuse this project with [Jitsi Meet](https://github.com/jitsi/jitsi-meet), the online video conferencing solution with a free instance at https://meet.jit.si.
+Please do not confuse this project with [Jitsi Meet](https://github.com/jitsi/jitsi-meet), the online video conferencing solution with a free instance at <https://meet.jit.si>.

 <img align=right src="docs/jitsi-main-window.png" alt="Jitsi Desktop" width=210>